browserengineering/book/book/animations.md

 Overlap and transforms
 ======================

-The compositing algorithm our browser implemented works great in many cases.
+The compositing algorithm we implemented works great in many cases.
 Unfortunately, it doesn't work correctly for display list commands that *overlap* each other.
 The easiest way to explain why it is by example.